Alberta has been built by people who can smell bullshit.

 What They Left Out

-Also called having an economy.
 Workers use services because they live here.
-They also staff hospitals, restaurants, construction sites, farms, and long-term care.
-The government counts every cost and quietly skips every benefit.
+They also staff hospitals, restaurants, construction sites, farms, long-term care homes, and other parts of Alberta’s economy.
+The government counts the public cost while quietly skipping the public benefit.

 15.6%